Odesa: Renaming of the settlement and establishment of sea port

 In 1819, Odesa became a free port, a status it retained until 1859.
 Odesa became home to an extremely diverse population of Albanians, Armenians, Azeris, Bulgarians, Crimean Tatars, Frenchmen, Germans (including Mennonites), Greeks, Italians, Jews, Poles, Romanians, Russians, Turks, Ukrainians, and traders representing many other nationalities (hence numerous "ethnic" names on the city's map, for example Frantsuzky (French) and Italiansky (Italian) Boulevards, Grecheskaya (Greek), Yevreyskaya (Jewish), Arnautskaya (Albanian) Streets).

-The Filiki Eteria, a Greek freemasonry-style society that was to play an important role in the Greek war of independence, was founded in Odesa in 1814 before relocating to Constantinople in 1818.
+The Filiki Eteria, a Greek freemasonry-style society that was to play an important role in the Greek War of Independence, was founded in Odesa in 1814 before relocating to Constantinople in 1818.
+Hundreds of refugees from the Chios massacre settled in Odesa.
 Odesa's cosmopolitan nature was documented by the great Russian poet Alexander Pushkin, who lived in internal exile in Odesa between 1823 and 1824.
 In his letters, he wrote that Odesa was a city where "the air is filled with all Europe, French is spoken and there are European papers and magazines to read".

 Odesa's growth was interrupted by the Crimean War of 1853–1856, during which it was bombarded by British and Imperial French naval forces.
 It soon recovered and the growth in trade made Odesa Russia's largest grain-exporting port.
 In 1866, the city was linked by rail with Kyiv and Kharkiv as well as with Iaşi in Romania.

 The city became the home of a large Jewish community during the 19th century, and by 1897 Jews were estimated to comprise some 37% of the population.
 The community, however, was repeatedly subjected to anti-Semitism and anti-Jewish agitation from almost all Christian segments of the population.
 Pogroms were carried out in 1821, 1859, 1871, 1881 and 1905.
 Many Odesan Jews fled abroad after 1882, particularly to the Ottoman region that became Palestine, and the city became an important base of support for Zionism.

+Until the 1870s, Odesa's Italian population grew steadily.
+From the following decade this growth stopped, and the decline of the Italian community in Odesa began.
+The reason was mainly one, namely the gradual integration into the Slavic population of Odesa, i.e. Russians and Ukrainians.
+Surnames began to be Russianized and Ukrainianized.
+The revolution of 1917 sent many of them to Italy, or to other cities in Europe.
+In Soviet times, only a few dozen Italians remained in Odesa, most of whom no longer knew their own language.
+Over time they merged with the local population, losing the ethnic connotations of origin.
+They disappeared completely by World War II.